A green checkered seersucker fabric is perfect for a summer shirt

-One great aspect of non-solid fabrics is the pattern matching that comes with them – it’s like putting puzzle pieces together to get the patterns to line up nicely.
+One great aspect of non-solid fabrics is the pattern matching that comes with them – it’s like putting puzzle pieces together to get the patterns to line up nicely, and if you’ve done pattern matching before, you know the thrill of it working out perfectly!

-In fact, that is what inspired this article as I recently pattern matched some striped fabric and thought about how much trickier it would have been with fabric that had a checkered pattern.
-We’ll have to see if I give it a go, but for now, let’s dig into some history and the different types of checkered patterns!
+In fact, that is what inspired this blog post as I recently pattern matched some striped fabric and thought about how much trickier it would have been with fabric that had a checkered pattern.

-The checkered pattern has been around for quite some time now.
-It was traditionally associated with Scotland, and the classic pattern has proven its timeless charm as it is still considered a favorite in the fashion industry several centuries later.
+Checkered patterns were traditionally associated with Scotland, and the classic pattern has maintained its status of being a favorite in the fashion industry several centuries later.

-Introduced in 16th century Scotland, check, or tartan, was used by various Scottish clans to display which region they were from and is quite a versatile design with an almost infinite number of color and fabric combinations.
+Introduced in 16th century Scotland, check, or tartan, was – still is! – used by different Scottish clans to display which region they are from.
+Tartan is also a versatile design with an almost infinite number of color and fabric combinations.

-Scotland’s traditional garment is a kilt and in 1822, the tartan kilt became the official item of clothing for official occasions.
-British and American manufacturers then adopted the checkered pattern later on in the 1800s, and this became known as the buffalo plaid.
+Most people know that Scotland’s traditional garment is a kilt and in 1822, tartan kilts became the official item of clothing for official occasions.
+British and American manufacturers then adopted the checkered pattern in the late 1800s, and this became known as the ‘buffalo plaid’.

-Buffalo plaid utilizes the same check pattern but exclusively uses red and black colors and became iconic in America, being often linked with lumberjacks.
-By the 1970s, the check pattern expanded its application into interior design, with furniture and wallpapers incorporating the iconic pattern too.
+Buffalo plaid utilizes the same check pattern but only uses red and black colors.
+It became iconic in America often linked with lumberjacks.
+By the 1970s, check pattern expanded its application into interior design, with furniture and wallpapers incorporating the iconic pattern too.

 Checkered patterns are still as relevant today as they were a couple of centuries ago, if not more so.
-This proves that specific designs, like the check pattern, are so unique that it transcends eras and becomes a timeless classic.
+This proves that specific designs are so unique that they transcend eras and can become a timeless classic.
 Kind of like the Burberry plaid if you’ve ever seen it?

-Any close inspection of a fabric that incorporates a check or plaid pattern will illuminate the meticulous process involved in creating the design.
-This is because creating a check pattern really does require skill and patience, no matter what technique is used.
-Below are the methods used in making a classic plaid.
+Close inspection of a check or plaid fabric that has been woven will highlight the meticulous process involved in creating the design.
+This is because creating a check pattern requires skill and patience, no matter what technique is used.
+Below are the two methods used in making a classic plaid.

 Weaving